terra-campaigns/arrival/campaign/part02/_informationPool.md

 ## Highlights

+- [ ] Serhan (guard captain of Glasrath) went into one of the Mercian houses in Linhe
+- [ ] Mercians from the east are reaching out to Glasrath to establish trading routes with them as well - great produce is coming from the mountains who have their strong community now behind the banner of Ghuse.

 ## Holzander Castle

+- [ ] #puzzle **Danaska made a calming potion for the trollkin to take Gaelira somewhere (to Raganni for a Lich ritual)**
 - [ ] #strategic Danaska and Cagoth-ze are at odds as danaska thinks it is cagoth-ze's fault that her documents were vanished
-- [ ] #puzzle **Danaska made a calming potion for the trollkin to take Gaelira somewhere (to Raganni for a Lich ritual)**
 - [ ] #spoiler Location of the Ancient Elven Library: in a secret cavern in the Ammuinoth, where now is the Holzander castle.
 - [ ] #strategic One who possesses Cagoth-ze’s ring and the instructions for recalibrating the time construct can set it randomly so it will almost never return back here again.
 - [ ] #strategic Cagoth-ze had Imortra build a summoning circle and summon Lasbascilag (the Lesser Infernal Tutor).
 Immorta wants nothing to do with the devil (she knows how dangerous it is).
 Cagoth thinks he can control the devil to get valuable information.